-This course is designed to introduce students to the structure of medical terms, including prefixes, suffixes, word roots, combining forms, and singular and plural forms, plus medical abbreviations and acronyms.
-The course allows students to achieve comprehension of medical vocabulary appropriate to medical procedures, human anatomy and physiology, and pathophysiology.
+The Practicum is designed to give students practical application of previously studied knowledge and skills.
+Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.
 To pursue a career in the health science industry, students should learn to reason, think critically, make decisions, solve problems, and communicate effectively.
 Students should recognize that quality health care depends on the ability to work well with others.
 The health science industry is comprised of diagnostic, therapeutic, health informatics, support services, and biotechnology research and development systems that function individually and collaboratively to provide comprehensive health care.
 Students should identify the employment opportunities, technology and safety requirements of each system.
 Students are expected to apply the knowledge and skills necessary to pursue a health science career through further education and employment.
 Professional integrity in the health science industry is dependent on acceptance of ethical and legal responsibilities.
 Students are expected to employ their ethical and legal responsibilities and limitations and understand the implications of their actions.
+Uniforms are required at student expense.
+Students taking this course should obtain Certified Pharmacy Technician Certification.